apptentive/apptentive-android/README.md

 #### Ratings Prompt

-The Ratings Prompt Interaction replaces our previous call to `Apptentive.showRatingFlowIfConditionsAreMet()`.
-Instead, the only integration necessary is to define some events in your code, and then choose to target the Ratings Prompt Interaction to one of those events.
+The **Ratings Prompt Interaction** replaces our previous call to `Apptentive.showRatingFlowIfConditionsAreMet()`.
+Instead, the only integration necessary is to define some events in your code, and then choose to target the **Ratings Prompt Interaction** to one of those events.

 ![Enjoyment Dialog](https://raw.github.com/apptentive/apptentive-android/master/etc/screenshots/enjoyment_dialog.png)
 ![spacer](https://raw.github.com/apptentive/apptentive-android/master/etc/screenshots/10px.png)
 ![Rating Dialog](https://raw.github.com/apptentive/apptentive-android/master/etc/screenshots/rating_dialog.png)

 ###### Example

+Trigger an **Event** when an Activity gains focus.

 ```java
 @Override